yenyang/Recolor/Recolor/LongDescription.md

 * Not all buildings or props support custom colors because they mesh was not designed to support this.
 For instance most unique buildings were intended to be unique.
 * Network Fencing from EDT is not supported, and this cannot change their colors.
 Fencing props with color variations can be changed.
 * This mod has not yet been designed to handle experimental custom assets from unfinished editor featuring multiple meshes.
 Trying to use this mod on these types of assets may have varying and undesirable results.
-* To select sub-objects other than service upgrades and utilize the Recolor panel, you must utilize DevUI Tab Menu -> Simulation tab -> Debug Toggle.
+* To select sub-objects other than service upgrades and utilize the Recolor panel, you must enable DevUI Tab Menu -> Simulation tab -> Debug Toggle.
 The color painter can target sub-objects without debug toggle.

+## Other Color Variation Mods
+Other existing mods such as Tree Controller and Vehicle Variation Packs by Konsi/Mimonsi contain curated sets of color variations.
+This mod is intended to be the user override for those mods.
+You can still use those other mods that affect color variation, but this mod should take precedence if you've assigned an overriding color variation.

 ## Support
 I will respond on the code modding channels on **Cities: Skylines Modding Discord**